-For a full list of health articles, visit the main Mind-Body Health page.
+For more health articles, visit the main Mind-Body Health page.

 - Barton, J., & Pretty, J. (2010).
 What is the best dose of nature and green exercise for improving mental health?
 A multi-study analysis.
 Environmental Science & Technology, 44(10), 3947-3955.